 Reward for missing University of Iowa student hits $260,000

-BROOKLYN, Iowa – The reward for the safe return of a missing Iowa college student has ballooned to $260,000.
+BROOKLYN, Iowa – The reward for the safe return of a missing University of Iowa student has ballooned to $260,000.

 Crime Stoppers of Central Iowa said Sunday that relatives of 20-year-old Mollie Tibbetts believe she's alive but has potentially been kidnapped.
 Spokesman Greg Willey says the family hopes the reward money will lead to her return.

-The University of Iowa student went missing on July 18 from her small hometown of Brooklyn, Iowa.
+Tibbetts went missing on July 18 from her small hometown of Brooklyn, Iowa.

 Investigators are being tight-lipped about the case, saying holding back basic details may help solve it.
 That includes saying whether they believe Tibbetts returned home from a jog the evening she went missing.